 Example 1: The Before

 This nice picture of Trump Tower is suffering from a serious case of vertical distortion.
-As you can see, the buildings and everything in the photograph is leaning backwards.
+As you can see, the buildings and everything in the photograph is leaning backward.
 This is a super obvious example and yet, it went unnoticed.

 After some minor editing in Lightroom, I evened out the horizon of the image and corrected most of the tilt of the building.
 Unfortunately, this required a crop at the end to straighten everything up.
 It’s definitely not perfect but it’s a lot straighter.